Termites are a real nuisance when they attack your place.

-Subterranean termites are however not very picky when they attack your hardwood floors, furniture, and other structural framings in the home.
+Subterranean termites are, however, not very picky when they attack your hardwood floors, furniture, and other structural framings in the home.

 This means they can eat through most woods (like pine, oak, particleboard, dry wood, poplar wood, and sheetrock) that can be found in homes.

-What type of wood termites don’t eat?
+What type of wood termites doesn’t eat?